 In the election of the Common Stock Directors, each holder of Class A or Class B common stock may vote "FOR" all of the Common Stock Director nominees, may "WITHHOLD ALL" of his vote for such nominees, or may vote "FOR ALL EXCEPT" any individual nominee.
-In the election of the Preferred Stock Directors, each holder of Series B preferred stock may vote "FOR" all of the Preferred Stock nominees, may "WITHHOLD ALL" of his vote for such nominees, or may vote "FOR ALL EXCEPT" any individual nominee.

 If you are a holder of common stock and you hold your shares directly as the stockholder of record and you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the Board.
 The inspector of elections will tabulate the votes.
 If you hold your shares beneficially in street name and you sign your broker instruction card with no further instructions, under the rules of various securities exchanges, your nominee generally may vote on routine matters, but cannot vote on non-routine matters.
 The election of our Common Stock Directors is considered a non-routine matter.
 Therefore, if you hold your shares beneficially in street name, it is critical that you give instructions on how to cast your vote if you want it to count in the director election.
-If you do not instruct your bank, brokerage firm or other nominee how to vote with respect to each of the proposals, no vote will be cast on your behalf.
+If you do not instruct your bank, brokerage firm or other nominee how to vote with respect to the director election proposal, no vote will be cast on your behalf.

-With regards to the election of the Common Stock Directors, shares represented by proxies that are marked "WITHHOLD ALL" or "FOR ALL EXCEPT" and shares that are not voted will have the effect of a vote against this proposal because approval of this proposal requires the affirmative vote of the holders of a majority of the shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting.
+With regards to the Proposal (election of the Common Stock Directors), shares represented by proxies that are marked "WITHHOLD ALL" or "FOR ALL EXCEPT" and shares that are not voted will have the effect of a vote against this proposal because approval of this proposal requires the affirmative vote of the holders of a majority of the shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting.